nirmata/nirmata-scripts/kyverno_nirmata_cleaunp_new/README.md

 [2024-03-21 14:30:22] Kubernetes Context: my-cluster
 [2024-03-21 14:30:23] Cleaning up resources in namespace nirmata-system...
 [2024-03-21 14:30:23] Scaling down all deployments in namespace nirmata-system...
-[2024-03-21 14:30:24] Removing finalizers from CRD: kyvernoconfigs.security.nirmata.io
+[2024-03-21 14:30:24] Attempt 1: Removing finalizers from CRD: kyvernoconfigs.security.nirmata.io
+[2024-03-21 14:30:29] Successfully removed finalizers from CRD kyvernoconfigs.security.nirmata.io
 ```

 ## Common Issues and Solutions

 ### 1. Stuck Resources
 If resources are stuck in terminating state:
-- Check for remaining finalizers
+- Check for remaining finalizers using retry mechanism
 - Verify no controllers are running
 - Ensure proper permissions
+- Use the enhanced finalizer removal process

 ### 2. Finalizer Re-addition
 If finalizers are being re-added:
 - Ensure all deployments are scaled to 0
-- Wait for pods to terminate
+- Wait for pods to terminate (60s timeout + 10s additional wait)
+- Verify no pods are running
+- Use retry mechanism for finalizer removal
 - Check for running controllers

 ### 3. Permission Issues